vaidatascientist/CV_final_project/README.md

 # Resolving Datashift in Crowd Counting

-The model.py and and prepare_dataset.py are from the github https://github.com/TencentYoutuResearch/CrowdCounting-SASNet/tree/main which is from the paper "To Choose or to Fuse?
-Scale Selection for Crowd Counting"
+The model.py and and prepare_dataset.py are from the github https://github.com/TencentYoutuResearch/CrowdCounting-SASNet/tree/main which is the
+Official implementation in PyTorch of SASNet as described in "To Choose or to Fuse?
+Scale Selection for Crowd Counting" by Qingyu Song *, Changan Wang *, Yabiao Wang, Ying Tai, Chengjie Wang, Jilin Li, Jian Wu, Jiayi Ma.

 ShanghaiTech dataset from [GoogleDrive](https://drive.google.com/drive/folders/17WobgYjekLTq3QIRW3wPyNByq9NJTmZ9?usp=sharing)